exoad/toasterify/README.md

 </div>

-> **Note** This was just a simple stupid project I made and doesn't really serve a purpose except to warm up your phone.
+> **Note**: This was just a simple stupid project I made and doesn't really serve a purpose except to warm up your phone.